ajesamann/indigov-take-home/README.md

 - Perform data validation on the front-end as well to prevent unnecessary server calls.

 - Implement pagination for any endpoints that return large datasets.
 Returning millions of records at once over the network is extremely inefficient and can cause a multitude of performance issues.
 The front-end would also struggle to render such a large volume of data, potentially causing the app to crash.

+- Implement a logging system to ensure any issues are caught promptly.

 - Add unit tests!